martinring/thesis/src/4-Timing.md

 ````

 We apply the desgin flow introduced in [#chap:selfie] to our case study.
 As
-demonstrated in [#sec:case-study], we use the same subset of SysML (block
-definition diagrams and state machine diagrams^[The case study only uses block
-definition diagrams.]) together with OCL as a specification formalism.
+demonstrated in [#sec:case-study], we use the same subset of SysML^[The case study only uses block definition diagrams.] together with OCL as a specification formalism.
 Block
 definition diagrams and state machine diagrams can be given a formal semantics
 (which is not the case for all SysML diagrams), so our specifications have a
 mathematically well-defined, formal meaning.
 This is indispensable if we want
 to perform formal correctness proofs.

 We use our textual representation of block definition diagrams and
-state machine diagrams. [#fig:example-bdd] shows an excerpt; parts of
+state machine diagrams ([#fig:example-bdd]).
+Parts of the
-the corresponding OCL specifications have been shown in
-Section [#sec:case-study] above.
+corresponding OCL specifications have been shown in Section [#sec:case-study] above.

 The implementation is given as an executable *system model*.
 To stay
 independent of a specific programming language, we again use the functional